vianna-research/website/pages/01_workgroups/doll/30_projects.md

 ##Closed Projects

+* **Carbon Nanotube Neurite Interface for CI and ECoG** ([Hearing4All](http://hearing4all.eu/EN/))
+This is a follow up project to the recently finished project *Flexible, selfbending multielectrode shafts*.
+The optimization of highly flexible neural electrodes for both stimulating CI and recording BCI applications is the mayor goal of the Biomaterial engineering group in Hearing 4 All.
+Hence, parameters are high physiological limits of current density and signal to noise ratio, wide electrochemical windows, low chronic tissue corrosion and biocompatibility with low fibrotic overgrowth.
+Based on previous work, Carbon Nanotubes are further explored for these applications with the final goal of proving their suitability for chronic implantation and to review their performance with respect to the state of the art as well as towards ongoing other new material concepts.

+* **The future of hearing restoration** (NFB - Österreich) Please contact [Prof. Doll](01_pagedoll.md) for further information.

 * **Feedback loop and fluid flow electrode - FLOWTRODE** (BMBF: KMU Innovativ Medizintechnik)
 Combination of thin film ECoG array development incl. the development of a flexible electrode material with microdialysis and neurotransmitter sensing functions for neuropharmacological developments.
 The combination of methods leads to a drastical reduction of necessary studies.
 Please contact [Prof. Doll](01_pagedoll.md) for more information.